 Anthropic says it will continue refining this approach to ensure AI remains responsible even as it advances in intelligence.
 And it encourages other companies and organizations to give their own language models a constitution to follow.

-Notable Claude Model Updates
+Notable Claude Developments and Model Updates

 Claude has evolved rapidly since its launch in 2023, with each release bringing improvements in reasoning, usability and safety.